 If you or anyone you know happens to react this way then I offer two responses: first, corporations can only have power over people if the state grants them special privileges in the form of either regulations restricting competition, or in the form of subsidies granted to them.
 In a free market, a corporation’s success is dependent upon whether or not they produce something which other people value and are willing to pay for.
 Second, the word “private” in this context simply refers to the people, and not specifically business people, but everyone including you and I, engaging in voluntary transactions.

-In essence, capitalism is just a system of voluntary transactions between consenting parties.
-This is all common knowledge to anyone who already holds ideas of limited government, but if other people who are not familiar with these ideas, continue to be fed the baseless characterizations of what capitalism is from the beginning, then an honest conversation about economics can never happen.
-It must clearly be established what capitalism is and what capitalism is not.
+In essence, it’s is just a system of voluntary transactions between consenting parties.
+This is all common knowledge to anyone who already holds ideas of limited government, but if other people who are not familiar with these ideas, continue to be fed the baseless characterizations of what it is from the beginning, then an honest conversation about economics can never happen.
+It must clearly be established what it is and what it is not.
 If the state gets involved in the economy by regulating business, that is not capitalism.
-If businesses lobby government in exchange for privileges, that is not capitalism.
+If businesses lobby government in exchange for privileges, it isn’t either.
 If there is force or coercion of any kind in the market place, that is not capitalism.
 If individuals are freely engaging in transactions that are voluntary and mutually beneficial, that is capitalism!

 * Naseem Husain am from Houston Texas, currently attending the University of Texas at Austin.
 He is a passionate Libertarian looking to spread the ideas of liberty one article at a time.